aler9/dctk/README.md

 Support for the NMDC protocol is almost complete, while support for the ADC protocol is currently limited.

-The public API is to be considered stable.
+The public API can be considered stable.

 ## Examples